kaizen-ai/kaizenflow/documentation/notes/design_philosophy.md

     4) Implement a design
         - Transform the plan into high-level code, e.g.,
             - What are the objects / functions involved?
-            - What are the responsibilities of each class / functions?
+            - What are the responsibilities of each class / function?
             - What are the code invariants?
             - What are the data structures?
         - Write the interfaces